Latest chain for St Andrew Square

 Vapiano opening first Scots outlet in capital

-Vapiano is opening its first restaurant in Scotland, joining the growing culinary cluster in St Andrew Square.
+Vapiano is opening its first restaurant in Scotland, joining the growing cuisine quarter in St Andrew Square.

 The Italian chain has signed a 25-year lease with the Standard Life Investments Pooled Property Pension Fund, which owns the recently-completed building.

 It is taking an 8,770 sq ft unit on South St David Street.
 This is Vapiano’s fifth restaurant in the UK, the first in Scotland and will open in October.